Computer Science Graduate Programs

 Materials to Submit

 - A completed graduate application including goals statement.

 - Official academic transcript(s) from all colleges and universities attended

 - TOEFL or IELTS scores (non-native speakers only).

 Non-native speakers should see the Graduate Catalog for further details.

-These materials must be submitted to the Office of Graduate Studies and Extended Education.
+These materials must be submitted to The Graduate School and Extended Education.

 Apply online at: Graduate Application

 Please contact the Computer Science graduate coordinator,Dr. Chen,